Hampstead Heath Bathing Ponds

 Jubilee Pool, Penzance

 Notable art-deco architecture gives this beachside open-air lido an exotic feel.
 Located on Penzance promenade, it makes an ideal spot for all ages to swim safely in fresh salt-water.
+The pool reopens on 6th July and will feature a new all-year café and top terrace facilities.
 High walls protect swimmers from strong, offshore winds and form terraces for spectators and sunbathers.
-Last year, the venue added a geothermal pool, all-year café and further terrace facilities.
+The venue will transform into a geothermal pool in November 2019.

 Battery Road, Penzance, TR18 4FF